adrielepinto/bank_marketing/README.md

 # 8.0 Model Performance Results

+Note; The table is a litle large, so it wasn't possible to show here but you will be able to see the full table at notebook [c9.0-pa006-EDA.ipynb](https://github.com/adrielepinto/bank_marketing/blob/bank/notebooks/c9.0-pa006-EDA.ipynb) .

 <img width="1221" alt="Screen Shot 2023-09-30 at 6 34 38 PM" src="https://github.com/adrielepinto/bank_marketing/assets/97919969/3d3e3ad1-f090-4268-b66d-06ed8f2a686b">

+- Cluster 2 - Has the highest frequency, but buys cheap products.
+- Cluster 3 - It has customers who bring more revenue to the company and who receive more cash advances. - Increase card limits for these customers.
+- Cluster 4 - has the highest percentage of customers- Offer cash back in order to increase the frequency of these customers.
+- Cluster 6 - Has customers who hardly make purchases and collect cash adv - Offer more products to these customers
+- Cluster 7 - It has customers who make more purchases with their cards, but only buy cheap things.

 <img width="504" alt="Screen Shot 2023-09-30 at 5 41 39 PM" src="https://github.com/adrielepinto/bank_marketing/assets/97919969/6e0f01c2-3a61-450e-b16e-fe94acceeb95">